swannodette/swannodette.github.com/_posts/2013-08-10-autocomplete.md

 In contrast to many toy reactive autocompleters you'll find around the web what follows is an autocompleter much closer to the type of component you would actually consider integrating.
-This is also another reason to compare with the jQuery UI autocompleter, it actually handles a lot of edge cases the various FRP toys do not.
-Still this isn't a problem with FRP, just the examples, I would love to see alternative version of this autocompleter using an FRP library or [language](http://elm-lang.org/) that demonstrates not only the level of functionality but the same separation of concerns.
+This is also another reason to compare with the jQuery UI autocompleter; it actually handles a lot of edge cases the various FRP toys do not.
+Of course this is not a problem with FRP, just the examples you find online.
+I would love to see an alternative version of this autocompleter using an FRP library or [language](http://elm-lang.org/) that demonstrates not only the level of functionality but the same separation of concerns.

+Let's begin.

 ### Namespace definition